 For example, this information may be collected when you:

 The type of information we collect from you may include your name, email address, phone number, postal address and account password.
 If you are looking to let a property with us it may include your property name, property location and current letting status.
-For training and compliance purpose, phone calls with our contact centre may be recorded.
-Where this is the case you will always be notified beforehand.
+For compliance and training purposes, phone calls with our contact centre may be recorded.

 We may ask for information such as the names and ages of guests in your party, some of whom may be under 18.
 If you provide us with information for anybody under the age of 18, you will be asked to confirm that you are their parent or guardian and you agree to us handling their personal details.